ValueMelody/melody-auth/docs/user-attributes.md

     - **Required in Sign Up Form**: Whether users must provide this value during registration
     - **Include in ID Token Body**: Whether this attribute is included in JWT ID token payload
     - **Include in User Info**: Whether this attribute is returned by the user info endpoint
+    - **Unique**: Whether this attribute must have a unique value during registration
+    - **Validation Regex**: Regular expression to validate the attribute value
+    - **Validation Locales**: Multi-language validation notes for the attribute

 ![User Attributes](https://raw.githubusercontent.com/ValueMelody/melody-auth/main/docs/images/user_attributes.jpg)